AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

    Remote desktop | Windows and Linux, https://vdi.aalto.fi Own computers | Software at https://download.aalto.fi

-The Jupyter service at https://jupyter.cs.aalto.fi is available to everyone with an Aalto account.
+The :doc:`Jupyter service <../aalto/jupyterhub>` at
+https://jupyter.cs.aalto.fi is available to everyone with an Aalto account.
 It provides at least basic Python and R software; we try to keep it up to date with the things people need most.

 The `shell servers
 <https://inside.aalto.fi/display/ITServices/Servers+for+light+computing>`_